Review by Elijah B. | Review Rating: 5 Stars

 amuse with its witty and well-crafted wordplay.

-Reviewed by Asher Syed for Readers’ Favorite
+Review by Asher Syed for Readers’ Favorite

 Pundemonium by James E. Larson is a huge compilation of short wordplay pieces, all in puns, a style built on double meanings in which a single term can shift in sense and produce humor through that shift.
 Larson sets up each pun with a brief circumstance, and then the perfect punchline.
 These range from a comedian in a room of geology experts who learns too late why his material falls flat; a research unit in a snack plant recording an unusual result after a potato is pushed far past ordinary conditions; a nod to early wooden ships and how limited their range once was; and a Washington orchard owner describing his methods of using patterned sunlight.
 Larson molds each piece individually with a closing turn that lands quickly.